moneroexamples/openmonero/README.md

 #### import_wallet_request

 Request to import wallet using entire blockchain.
-This can be associated with fee to be paid for this service.
+This can be associated with fee to be paid for this service, or can be free.
+Its optional.

 ```bash
 curl  -w "\n" -X POST http://127.0.0.1:1984/import_wallet_request -d '{"address":"57GLuXxxxAqdm5wT9sFJ4aDQGo2NkanFJXmDoZZbBeUFZ5b7QQ7pJvYjfkvBe9PsiZ4mGY9h7s2uxEiqS945eR6RL2yWikX", "view_key":"5e05a2aae20eafd68443e4d972ea8400cb7309ed85d339104f9f21542e45c403"'}